jaltez/media-transcriber/README.md

 - **Batch timing**: Process overnight for large batches
 - **Audio enhancement**: Adds ~30% processing time but improves accuracy

-## Which Version to Use?

-### Use Python

-- You prefer cross-platform compatibility
-- You're familiar with Python ecosystem
-- You want easier extensibility
-- You need to integrate with other Python tools

 ## License

-This is a utility script for personal use.
+This is a utility script for personal use under the MIT License.
 Whisper is licensed under MIT by OpenAI.

 ## Support